vabarbosa/vb_QiskitHackathonProject/README.md

 Additionally, to make the number of grovers steps constant, we assume that there is only one solution.

+## Running the program
+Install qiskit with "pip install qiskit" and then run the jupyter notebook.
+T is the string and P is the pattern.

 ## Creating the Registers

 For our pattern matching, we first need to initialize what pattern we want to match and what text we want to match that pattern to.
 In the search for a simple solution set due to the amount of time for the project, our group decided to think of these as qubit strings using the qiskit QuantumRegister function.
 The function allows us to create a register of an integer amount of qubits.